 The largest Town park area, Woodward Park, extends north from Pine Avenue to Boundary Street.
-This park and the many others within the Town have been secured through original designation, dedication, and through Town acquisition of privately-owned parcels when possible.
-Only one intrusion into Woodward Park of privately-owned land remains - lot 22, block 9.
+This park and the many others within the Town have been secured through original designation, dedication, and through Town acquisition of privatelyowned parcels when possible.
+Only one intrusion into Woodward Park of privatelyowned land remains - lot 22, block 9.

-- Acquire lot 22, block 9 as soon as economically feasible. - Formally abandon any subdivision lot designation for Town-owned lands known as Lot 8, Block 23, and Lot 8, Block 24, and the same be designated as green area.
+- Acquire lot 22, block 9-as soon as economically feasible when the owner is willing to sell. - Formally abandon any subdivision lot designation for Town-owned lands known as Lot 8, Block 23, and Lot 8, Block 24, and the same be designated as green area.
 Such formal action will tend to discourage possible disposition of the Town in the future of such property to a private party for development purposes.